 UPDATE: Parents on Point is launching new cohorts at 3214 Warsaw Ave and Oyler School!
 To sign up for Oyler School’s Wednesday evening class, call Chris O’Brien at 513-472-0068.
 To sign up for Wednesday morning classes at 3214 Warsaw Avenue, call Isis Canel at 513-604-9020.

-Last fall, Santa Maria Community Services partnered with Cincinnati Children’s Hospital and Medical Center to bring Parents on Point to Price Hill.
-Established in Chicago under the name Chicago Parent Program, the 12-week program was brought to Santa Maria after its success in two of Cincinnati’s Avondale communities in 2017.
+In fall 2018, Santa Maria Community Services partnered with Cincinnati Children’s Hospital and Medical Center to bring Parents on Point to Price Hill.
+Established in Chicago under the name Chicago Parent Program, the 12-week program was brought to Santa Maria after its success in two of Cincinnati’s Avondale communities.

 Parents on Point is a community-based support group for caregivers of children ages 2-8 and was created to empower and support participants in raising healthy and happy young children.
 The program brings caregivers in the community together to build connections, share ideas, and help each other problem solve common parenting dilemmas.
 It supports families’ ability to nurture and promote optimal emotional and behavioral development of their children by building upon parents’ skills and increasing their confidence as caregivers.
 Furthermore, it promotes positive parent and child relationships and interactions.